Kayli/logspub/os-windows.md

   - solution: open same files from 'pictures' folder, should be fine

+## windows 10

+- virtual desktops
+  - switching from one vd to another is visually glitchy (fixed as of aug 2023)
+  - wallpaper is the same for every vd, there is no way to set a different one

+- onedrive does not recognize @microsoft account, such a nonsense

 ## managed service account

 - managed service accounts are identified by ending in a dollar sign ($)